carlos-bologna/atari-ppo/README.md

 You can either, to  pull the Docker image from DockerHub or build it by your own.

 Let's start building a local Docker image from local Dockerfile.
-Please, run these commands:
+Please, run these commands below.
+The first one will build the Docker image and the other will test it.
+To enable GPU devices inside the container, don't forget "--gpus all" parameter in second command.

 ```
 $ docker build -t atari-ppo .
+$ docker run --gpus all atari-ppo
 ```